Vanilla-OS/website/articles/2024-07-28-vanilla-os-2-orchid-stable-is-here.md

 ## And a New Wallpaper

 What is a new release without an exciting new wallpaper?
 And ours is truly stunning.
 Designed by our community member [hrstwn](https://github.com/hrstwn), this vibrant and dynamic wallpaper captures the essence of Orchid.
+What is a new release without an exciting new wallpaper?
+Ours is truly stunning.
+Designed by our community member hrstwn, this vibrant and dynamic wallpaper captures the essence of Orchid.
 <before-after-slider beforeImage="/uploads/petals_light.webp" afterImage="/uploads/petals_dark.webp" />

-The new wallpaper is reminiscent of the previous version, but like our brand, it is no longer flat, it has its own dimension and depth.
+The new wallpaper is reminiscent of the previous version, but like our brand, it is no longer flat.
+It has its own dimension and depth.
 This reflects the evolution of the project itself, moving towards a more sophisticated and refined experience.

 We are thrilled with the outcome and believe this wallpaper will greatly enhance the visual experience for all users.